The field IMPACT includes the publications that, to the best of our knowledge, quote the text described in each entry.

 In the selection process for “mining” impact, BITRA follows three main guidelines.
 First, since October 2007 we have tried to include the maximum diversity of sources.
 Second, those publications which are quoted most often are the ones we will try to mine in the first phase of the process.
 Third, we aim to cover all accessible specialized journals starting from the year 2000, after which we will begin moving backwards in time.

-Here you can access a report on the mining process of citations as of 20 December, 2013, with 58.024 entries in BITRA and 5018 of them mined for their citations.
+Here you can access the 2014 report on the mining process of citations as of 20 December, 2014, with 60300 entries in BITRA and 5700 of them mined for their citations.

-Here you can access a lis of authors used as citing sources as of 20 December, 2013.
+Here you can access a list of authors used as citing sources as of 20 December, 2014.

 Apart from numerous books, chapters and articles from many journals, as of now we have already systematically mined the citations included in the following journals from year 2000 (always depending on their availability):